Assembly Republican Leader Marie Waldron of Escondido said it was “inconceivable” that the state would raise costs on Californians at this time.

-SACRAMENTO – Today, Assembly Republican Leader Marie Waldron (Escondido) issued the following statement in response to Gov. Gavin Newsom’s State of the State address:
+Assembly Republican Leader Marie Waldron issued the following response to Gov. Gavin Newsom's revised budget proposal:

 350 W. 5th Avenue,